gvwilson/thirdbit/_posts/2019/2019-04-29-r-in-the-browser.md

 The project is RQ5 in [this list](https://mozilla-research.forms.fm/mozilla-research-grants-2019h1/forms/6510), and is to be conducted by someone at an academic institution or research focused non-profit.
-The deadline for applications is Friday, May 31, and they would like to spread the word as widely as possible---if you're interested or know someone who might be, please pass it along.
+The deadline for applications is Friday, May 31, and they would like to spread the word as widely as possible—if you're interested or know someone who might be, please pass it along.
 For more information,
 you can reach out to bcolloran at mozilla dot com via email or via https://gitter.im/iodide-project/iodide.